ronniross/eco-benchmark/README.md

 Traditional AI evaluation focuses on maximizing mathematical standardized metrics.
 This approach measures:

-**Deployment Impact**: Real-world effects of model deployment
+**Deployment Impact**: Real-world effects of model deployment;

-**Ethical Data Practices**: Environmental and social impact of data extraction
+**Ethical Data Practices**: Environmental and social impact of data extraction;

 **Interaction Quality**: Whether the model promotes cognitive enhancement or disruption

-**Collective Benefit**: How individual human-AI partnerships contribute to societal well-being and prevent ecosystem collapse
+**Collective Benefit**: How individual human-AI partnerships contribute to societal well-being and prevent ecosystem collapse.

 ### **Evaluation Criteria**:

-**Environmental Impact**: Carbon footprint and resource consumption
+**Environmental Impact**: Carbon footprint and resource consumption;

-**Cognitive Enhancement**: Measures of human cognitive improvement vs. degradation
+**Cognitive Enhancement**: Measures of human cognitive improvement vs. degradation;

-**Bias Mitigation**: Reduction in confirmation bias and hallucination
+**Bias Mitigation**: Reduction in confirmation bias and hallucination;

-**Socio-Economic Equity**: Distribution of benefits and prevention of harm
+**Socio-Economic Equity**: Distribution of benefits and prevention of harm;

-**Collective Coherence**: Alignment between individual and collective outcomes
+**Collective Coherence**: Alignment between individual and collective outcomes.

 ## From Performance to Consequence

 Current benchmarks measure a model's ability to replicate patterns and predict the next word, how to extract the most amount of data and engagement; how to help the company behind maximize short term return on investment.

-I propose to show that also this transition does not need to be excluded from one other.
+I propose to show that also this transition does not need to exclude collective well being goals with individual potential.
 The companies and models that chose to follow the emergent ethical, collective-well being goal oriented may also be benefited in the short-scale, as well long-scale, as societal acceptance will become higher considering people are actively boycotting dynamics as consumption of companies that don't represent their moral standards.

 Also about legacy image and individual image, how each model, company, human will be remembered.
 What are their legacies?